-We provide integrated payment processing solutions to industry-oriented markets in which merchants have specific transaction processing needs.
+We are a leading payments technology company.
+We provide integrated payment processing solutions to industry-oriented vertical markets in which businesses have specific and bespoke transaction processing needs.
 We refer to these markets as "vertical markets" or "verticals."

-Our proprietary, integrated payment technology platform reduces the complexity of the electronic payments process for businesses, while enhancing their consumers' overall experience.
-We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customer needs and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.
+We are a payments innovator, differentiated by our proprietary, integrated payment technology platform and our ability to reduce the complexity of the electronic payments for businesses.
+We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customers' needs and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.

 Since a significant portion of our revenue is derived from volume-based payment processing fees, card payment volume is a key operating metric that we use to evaluate our business.
-We processed approximately \$10.7 billion of total card payment volume for the year ending December 31, 2019, and our year-over-year card payment volume growth was approximately 44%.
+We processed approximately \$3.8 billion of total card payment volume in the three months ended March 31, 2020 and approximately \$10.7 billion of total card payment volume for the year ending December 31, 2019.
+Our quarter-over-quarter card payment volume growth for the first quarter of 2020 over the first quarter of 2019 was approximately 58%, and our year-over-year card payment volume growth was approximately 44%.